 It is important to identify a leader for each of the implementation strategies to take ownership of and be responsible for the implementation of each action item.
-This column in the matrix identifies the key organization responsible for implementing the identified strategy.
+The lead organization for each strategy will be identified during the implementation process.

-ID Strategy Top 5 in 5 Resources Responsible Entities Lead Organization Ident ity - I-1 Use new Wayfinding to link and brand each experience within the study area (all of downtown) to also include parking wayfinding (public and private coordination). #4 \$\$\$ DRC, Chamber, City, SCDOT, Consultant, Public Works, Planning Department I-2 Broadway is primarily targeted to locals, Oceanfront to visitors and King's Corridor to both locals/ tourists.
-The Superblock/Pavilion bridges all three.
-Ensure strong pedestrian connections and visual linkages are made between these districts. \$\$ Policy DRC, Chamber, City, SCDOT, Planning Department, Public Works, Consultant I-3 How and when the Pavilion site redevelops is critical to downtown's future.
+ID Strategy Top 5 in 5 Resources Responsible Entities Lead Organization Ident ity I-1 Use new Wayfinding to link and brand each experience within the study area (all of downtown) to also include parking wayfinding (public and private coordination). #4 \$\$\$ MBDRC, MBACC, City, SCDOT, Consultant, Public Works, Planning Department I-2 Broadway is primarily targeted to locals, Oceanfront to visitors and King's Corridor to both locals/ tourists.
+The Superblock/former Pavilion site bridges all three.
+Ensure strong pedestrian connections and visual linkages are made between these districts. \$\$ Policy MBDRC, MBACC, City, SCDOT, Planning Department, Public Works, Consultant I-3 How and when the Pavilion site redevelops is critical to downtown's future.
 Most hope for a major new destination on this site.
 Continue to engage and work with the former Pavilion site owner on strategies.
-Policy City, DRC, Chamber I-4 Define and design gateways into downtown (plantings, art and signs). \$\$\$ City, DRC, SCDOT, Planning Department I-5 Prepare urban and architectural design standards for each of the four districts. #2 \$\$ Planning Department, DRC, Consultant I-6 Explore the creation of national historic districts and landmarks in downtown and adjacent neighborhoods.
-Use the districts to leverage tax credits for rehabilitation of these structures. #2, #5 \$\$ City, Historic Preservation Commission, State Archives and History, DRC, Consultant I-7 Continue to evaluate tourism, real estate and retirement trends to determine who we are going to focus on attracting \$ Policy Chamber, DRC, City I-8 Examine development regulations, zoning and general codes (to encourage the uses we want) #2, #4 \$\$ City, Planning Department, DRC, HPC, Business Organizations, Consultant
+Policy City, MBDRC, MBACC I-4 Define and design gateways into downtown (plantings, art and signs). \$\$\$ City, MBDRC, SCDOT, Planning Department I-5 Prepare urban and architectural design standards for each of the four districts. #2 \$\$ Planning Department, MBDRC, Consultant I-6 Explore the creation of national historic districts and landmarks in downtown and adjacent neighborhoods.
+Use the districts to leverage tax credits for rehabilitation of #2, #5 \$\$ City, Community Appearance Board, State Archives and History, MBDRC, Consultant I-7 Continue to evaluate tourism, real estate and retirement trends to determine who we are going to focus on attracting. \$ Policy MBACC, MBDRC, City I-8 Examine development regulations, zoning and general codes (to encourage the uses #2, #4 \$\$ City, Planning Department, MBDRC, HPC, Business